girunivlille/oreo/ReadMe.md

 * `-k, --keep` - keep temporary files (minimap, miniasm)
 * `-t, --memtime` - store '_memtime' files containing each step's memory and time usage.
 * `-h, --help` - print help

+OReO outputs the sorted read file and a file named `readfile`_reverse_order.txt.
+The second file can be used to retrieve the initial file from the sorted file.
+It can be deleted if the original order or original strands will not be needed afterwards.

 ## Integrity cheking